crossjam/dotfiles/README.md

 # dotfiles
-[crossjam](https://github.com/crossjam) specific startup files for various operating systems, shells, and applications
+[crossjam](https://github.com/crossjam) specific startup files for various operating systems, shells, and applications.

+This branch is specific to installing from a work environment login with just enough support to install and maintain these dotfiles.

 ## Bootstrapping